-Wimbledon: Facing Martina Navratilova on Centre Court
+Wimbledon: Claire Taylor recalls facing Martina Navratilova on Centre Court

 "The crowd were definitely pro-Martina, but they were still supportive of me.

 "It is just a bit of a regret that my career highlight was losing a match.
-I don't like that really, but it was Martina on Centre Court!"
+I don't like that really, but it was Martina on Centre Court."

-Taylor, now tennis coach Claire Shepherd after marrying husband Dean in 2013, is still very much in love with the sport and remains a regular visitor to SW19, having been hooked long before she became Oxfordshire county champion at the age of 10.
+Now a tennis coach, Shepherd, 42, is still very much in love with the sport and remains a regular visitor to SW19, having been hooked long before she became Oxfordshire county champion at the age of 10.

-She used go to the All-England club with her tennis-mad father Phil and join the queuing masses to get tickets, so being out on the showpiece court in front of millions watching on television felt "very strange".
+She used go to the All England Club with her tennis-mad father Phil and join the queuing masses to get tickets, so being out on the showpiece court in front of millions watching on television felt "very strange".

-The Banbury-born left-hander had already made her Wimbledon debut in the ladies doubles in 1993.
+The Banbury-born left-hander had made her Wimbledon debut in the ladies' doubles in 1993.
 But this was something else.

-"We had queued many times to watch Martina so to play her was amazing," she added.
-"My first thought was, 'wow, that's great'.
-Then, it was 'no hold on, that's a terrible draw'."
+"We had queued many times to watch Martina so to play her was amazing," the former British number two added.
+"My first thought was: 'Wow, that's great.'
+Then, it was: 'No hold on, that's a terrible draw.'"

 The innocence of youth certainly helped to deal with facing one of the greatest players ever to pick up a racquet.
 Navratilova won a total of 18 singles Grand Slam titles during her astonishing career.

-And although she was three years shy of her 40th birthday, she was the world number four and still a dominant force on the All-England grass, which was effectively her home turf.
+She may have been 37, but she was the world number four and still a dominant force on the All England grass, which was effectively her home turf.

 'There was always a chance'

-"I didn't think, 'I'm going to win, it's all fine'.
+"I didn't think: 'I'm going to win, it's all fine.'
 It is difficult to have that bravado when you respect someone that much.
-But I didn't think 'I'm going to get absolutely hammered'.
+But I didn't think: 'I'm going to get absolutely hammered.'

 "I was well aware of how incredibly good Martina was.
 I would have to have had a lot of things fall in my favour but there was always that chance.

-"I knew I was playing well; I had won a lot of matches and beaten Shaun Stafford, who was top 50 in the world in the build-up.
+"I knew I was playing well; I had won a lot of matches and beaten Shaun Stafford, who was top 50 in the world, in the build-up.
 There was no point worrying about what she was doing."

-Taylor struggled to settle early on and trailed 5-1 in the first set.
+Shepherd struggled to settle early on and trailed 5-1 in the first set.
 But she won four of the next seven games.

 "I was leading 3-2 in the second because I broke her," said mother-of-two Shepherd.
 "But she stepped it up a gear and that was the end of it really."

+Navratilova won that first-round match 6-2 6-3 and went on to the final before losing to Spain's Conchita Martinez.
+It was not quite the legend's final singles appearance at Wimbledon, as a wildcard gave her the chance to return in 2004, when she reached round two.

-After the Wimbledon thrill it was back to the "undertour" and trying to build on her successful junior career, which really got going at a national level around the age of 16.
-It was then Taylor started to reap the rewards of an attacking philosophy and was a junior national champion at 17 and 18.
+For Shepherd, it was back to the "undertour" as she tried to build on her successful career at junior level, which really got going at a national level around the age of 16.

+It was around then that Taylor started to reap the rewards of an attacking philosophy, an approach that brought her the title of junior national champion at the age of 18.

 "My dad always encouraged me to play aggressive tennis and go for my shots," said Shepherd, who now coach aspiring juniors at Virgin Active in Chiswick, west London.
 "He said that it would take a bit of time for more balls to land in than went out and that started to happen."